 We adopted this approach in 2016 after extensive consultation with stakeholders, and taking into account the matters in the Biofuels Act.
 It is based on our findings that there is a high degree of consumer choice in retail fuels.
 There is also some competition in the supply of wholesale ethanol.

-More information on the IPP methodology and why we consider it is the most appropriate approach is available in our 2017-18 ethanol market monitoring report
+More information on our calculation and why we consider it is the most appropriate approach is available in our 2017-18 ethanol market monitoring report

-Our spreadsheet model for calculation the import parity price can be found here
+Our spreadsheet model which calculates the reasonable price for ethanol can be found here

 We are also required to monitor the retail market for petrol-ethanol blends